union-imgcross icon

 Visa category Explanation

-A Child born abroad of an immigrant mother A child who is born outside the Philippines during a temporary visit by the mother.
+A Child born abroad to an immigrant mother A child who is born outside the Philippines during a temporary visit by the mother.

 13 C This visa is for a child born after the issuance of an immigrant visa to the accompanying parent.